 Video appointments on Microsoft Teams

-Why use Microsoft Teams?
+Why Microsoft Teams?

 We have chosen Microsoft Teams for its high level of data security (data is encrypted in transit and at rest) and it is available to all University of Edinburgh students and staff.

-How do I access Microsoft Teams?
+How do I access Microsoft Teams

-All staff at the University have Microsoft Teams linked to their email account.
+All students at the University have Microsoft Teams linked to their email account.
 You just need to login to your Teams account and wait for the counsellor to contact you.
 Follow this link to everything you need to know Microsoft Teams Information.